 A plant pot with drainage holes and a saucer helps make it easy to spot plants that are being overwatered.
 Also consider keeping succulents in nursery pots and pop them into cachepots, but don’t forget to regularly check the bottom of the pot for water accumulation after watering.

 Do you still have burning questions about soil for succulents?
 Here are a few answers to frequently asked questions on the subject.

 Yes.
-Succulents (and cacti) are native to dry, arid climates, so they prefer sandy, well-draining soils.
+Succulents (and cacti) are native to dry, arid climates, so they prefer sandy, well-draining soils over clay soils or regular potting soil.
 If you were to use the soil in your vegetable garden, which is formulated to retain water for thirsty plants, your succulents would quickly die off.
 Specially formulated soil mixes designed for your succulent plant are recommended, especially for new gardeners.

-A sandy, well-draining soil is ideal.
-A soil composed of at least 50 percent materials like perlite, sand, and other minerals will help promote drainage.
+A sandy, porous soil is ideal.
+A soil composed of at least 50 percent materials like perlite, coarse sand, and other minerals will help promote drainage.
 The higher the mineral content, the better the drainage.

-Houseplants are a great way to beautify rooms and bring the outdoors indoors.
-Some houseplants can also purify the air in your home and help increase ambient humidity.
+There are many benefits to having houseplants.
+They beautify rooms and bring the outdoors indoors.
+Some houseplants can also help purify the air in your home and help increase ambient humidity.
 There’s also evidence that plants can improve your overall well-being and mental health by reducing stress and anxiety.